ernstwi/tml/README.md

 ```

 Validity constraints:
-- Exactly one initial location
+- Exactly one initial location.
-- Properties on a location (or location default) must be invar
+- Properties on a location (or location default) must be invar.
-- Properties on an edge (or edge default) must be guard, sync, or reset
+- Properties on an edge (or edge default) must be guard, sync, or reset.
+- A statement has at most one of each type of property.

 Semantic rules:
-- Local properties have precedence over defaults
+- Default statements define properties which apply to all following location/edge statements.
-- If there is a repeated property, properties defined later have precedence
+- Properties defined in location/edge statements have precedence over defaults.
+- Multiple statements `s1`, `s2`, ... `sn` referencing the same location/edge are allowed.
+For every `sx`, `sy` where `y > x`, properites in `sy` have precedence over properties in `sx`.
+    - This also applies to default statements.

 ## InternalAction